tmasch/bpf_be/documentation/Iconobase - Classes.md

 These two Edges could be used to show for every text the illustrated manuscripts and books kept in Iconobase.
 However, strictly speaking, this information could be inferred via the connections between Manuscript and Artwork, and Artwork and Text (or Book and Artwork, and Artwork and Text), hence I am not sure if it has to be (a) created manually (b) created automatically and then stored so that it could be edited manually, or (c) created automatically for search processes only.

 **Edge between Text and Artwork:**
+**Edge between Text and Matrix:**

 Here, the cardinality from Artwork to Text is normally 0..1 (an Artwork may can only illustrate one Text, the text written next to it).
 However, there can be additional connections to texts with duplicate as True, hence 0..n in this situation.
+By contrast, the Edge between Text and Matrix goes between the Matrix and all Texts where the image produced by this Matrix appears, hence 0..n.

 **Edge between Text and Iconography (EdgeTextIconography):**
 **Edge between Text and Option (EdgeTextOption):**